How Long Can A Cat Go Without Food Or Water? Feline Eating And Drinking Needs

 Food and water are essential to the life of all mammals, including felines.

-Feral and indoor cats require daily fluids and nutrition in order to stay healthy and live longer.
+Feral and indoor cats require daily fluids and nutrition to stay healthy and live longer.
 Regardless of their age or breed, all cats need to drink water and eat cat food every single day.

 Any forms of “cleansing” regimes such as skipping-food-day or fasts are detrimental to your pet’s longevity.

-Unfortunately, you can’t really force food or water down your kitty’s throat when it’s refusing to eat or drink on its own.
+Unfortunately, you can’t force food or water down your kitty’s throat when it’s refusing to eat or drink on its own.
 Well, you can try, but that won’t go smoothly.

 It’s not unusual for an adult cat, kitten or senior to stop eating food or to refuse drinking from its water bowl.
 But you shouldn’t neglect this type of behavior.